 - Nespresso Arpeggio (73c per pod) achieved the top score (65%), with comments from our expert taste testers such as "Pretty good", "Nice well-rounded mouthfeel.
 Pleasant, lingering aftertaste" and "Not the best looking espresso, but aroma and flavour elevated this to being somewhat of a standout in this line-up."

 For fans of a strong espresso, pod coffee can be insipid – even if you choose one with an intensity rating at the higher end.
-This could be due to the amount of coffee they contain: the stated weight of coffee in the pods we looked at ranges from 5g to 5.6g, while the traditional amount in an espresso is 7g.
+This could be due to the amount of coffee they contain: the stated weight of coffee in the pods we looked at ranges from 5–5.6g, while the traditional amount in an espresso is 7g.
 Baristas commonly serve up an 11g regular espresso or a 22g double shot.

 Yes and no. The cardboard boxes that the pods are packaged in are recyclable – no surprises there – but the pods themselves leave a much bigger environmental footprint.
 For a start, aluminium (which Nespresso and some other brands of pods are made from) is an energy-hungry product, requiring nine times more energy to manufacture than steel.

-In Australia, customers are advised they can recycle Nespresso pods by returning them to a Nespresso boutique, dropping them off at a participating collection point or posting them back to Nespresso using a special Australia Post satchel, but it's not clear what proportion are actually being recycled.
+In Australia, customers are advised they can recycle Nespresso pods by returning them to a Nespresso boutique, dropping them off at a participating collection point or posting them back to Nespresso using a special Australia Post satchel, but it's not clear what proportion is actually being recycled.